awsdocs/amazon-eks-user-guide/doc_source/fargate.md

 This topic describes the different components of pods running on Fargate, and calls out special considerations for using Fargate with Amazon EKS\.

-AWS Fargate with Amazon EKS is currently only available in the following Regions:
+AWS Fargate with Amazon EKS is currently available in the following Regions:

 | Region name | Region |